Nikethanrv/docker-learning/README.md

 Is used for persistent storage of data outside the container

 docker rm `docker ps -aq` --> To remove docker images

+### Data Pipeline
+A data pipeline produces some output for an input
+                          -> Parquet File (stores data in binary) CSV File -> Data Pipeline -> PostgreSQL Database
+                          -> Data warehouse